+,

 Claimant,

-Action Number: 06-BOR-2204
+v.
+Action Number: 07-BOR-808

-West Virginia Department of Health and Human Resources,
+ginia Department of nd Human Resources,

 Respondent.

 DECISION OF THE STATE HEARING OFFICER

 I. INTRODUCTION:

-This is a report of the State Hearing Officer resulting from a fair hearing concluded on September 19, 2006 for Mr. .
-This hearing was held in accordance with the provisions found in the Common Chapters Manual, Chapter 700 of the West Virginia Department of Health and Human Resources.
-This fair hearing was convened on September 8, 2006 on a timely appeal filed June 22, 2006.
-The hearing was originally scheduled for July 14, 2006.
-It was rescheduled after the Claimant obtained legal counsel.
+This is a report of the State Hearing Officer resulting from a fair hearing concluded on March 19, 2007 for Mrs This hearing was held in accordance with the provisions found in the Common Chapters Manual, Chapter 700 of the West Virginia Department of Health and Human Resources.
+This fair hearing was convened on March 16, 2007 on a timely appeal filed February 22, 2007.

-It should be noted here that the claimant's benefits have been continued pending a hearing decision.
-A pre-hearing conference was held between the parties prior to the hearing.
+It should be noted here that the Claimant's benefits have been continued pending a hearing decision.
+A pre-hearing conference was held between the parties prior to the hearing, and the Claimant did not have legal representation.

 II.
 PROGRAM PURPOSE:

 The Program entitled SSI Related Medicaid is set up cooperatively between the Federal and State governments and administered by the West Virginia Department of Health & Human Resources.

 The amendment to the Social Security Act which established SSI and subsequent rules and regulations gave the states the same options regarding Medicaid coverage for SSI recipients.
 West Virginia elected to cover all SSI recipients and to accept SSA's determination process for SSI Medicaid.
 Consequently there is no application or eligibility determination process for SSI Medicaid.
 Instead the Department depends upon SSA for the information needed to open and close SSI Medicaid cases.

 III.
 PARTICIPANTS:

 , Claimant

-Esq. - Claimant's Attorney Patrick McKinney, Supervisor - County DHHR Office